aazard/JS-CMS/README.md

 - Only "script.js" needs to "live" online (by uploaded with site's files, to host).
 ### Plans
 - Add code to "imp.js", so it automatically updates the "post array" of the "script.js" file, making the process more seemless
+- Change the "View CSS location" so its a "drop down" menu, that populates from styles folder, with option for manual text entry of location
 ## Why?
 Well...
 Have you ever had a host that didnt support PHP/databases (A POPULAR & TARGET example would be Neocities)?